Maitland Bay Track in Bouddi National Park

 Parking is available near the Information Centre located at the intersection of Maitland Bay Drive and The Scenic Road in Killcare Heights (see map location).

-Map and route of the Maitland Bay track
+Map of the Maitland Bay Track

-Maitland Bay Track Notes
+Track Notes

 Maitland Bay Information Centre

-The building was once the Old Maitland Store and residence, one of the earliest homes in the Killcare Heights area.
+The small building was once the Old Maitland Store and residence, one of the earliest homes in the Killcare Heights area.

 Maitland Bay Information Centre